XMAMan/SmallSI/readme.md

 J \cdot V_2 = \xi
 ```

 $\xi$ is a value specified by me which determines the relative velocity of the contact points after the constraint force is applied.
-For the FrictionConstraint I have defined $\xi=0$ and for the NormalConstraint $\xi=-J*V_1$.
+For the FrictionConstraint I have defined $\xi=0$ and for the NormalConstraint $\xi=-J \cdot V_1 * e$.
 If you take a close look to the equation $J * V_2 = \xi$ then you will notice, that this is a equation for a plane in [Hesse normal form](https://en.wikipedia.org/wiki/Hesse_normal_form)
 ```math
 \vec{r} \cdot \vec{n}_0 - d = 0
 ```

 where $\vec{n}_0$ is the normal from the plane and $d$ is the distance to the origin. $\vec{r}^{}$ are all points, which lies on the plane.
 For our Constraint this means J is the normal from the plane and $\xi$ is the plane distance to the origin. $V_2$ are all points which are located on the plane.
-Because J und $V_2$ are vectors with 6 skalar entries this means this is a 6 dimensional hyperplane.
+Because J und $V_2$ are vectors with 6 scalar entries this means this is a 6 dimensional hyperplane.

 You can imagin this Constraint-plane as a black line.

 <img src="https://github.com/XMAMan/SmallSI/blob/master/Images/ConstraintPlane.png" width="307" height="151" />

 $V_1$ is a column vector with 6 entries which represents the velocity-values from two bodies after we have detect a collisionpoint between this two bodies and before we have applied any correction-force, which would push these bodies apart.
 We now want to apply a force to the two contact points from these bodies so that the resulting velocity $V_2$ match the constraint-equation $J \cdot V_2 = \xi$.
 The shortest way to get from $V_1$ a point $V_2$ on the plane is to go in J-Direction.
 J is a row-vector and V a column vector.
 If you transpose J then it is also a column vector. $J^T$ is parallel to the $(V_2 - V_1)$-direction.
-Because of this you can use the formular $V_2 = V_1 + J^T \cdot \lambda$ with skalar $\lambda$ to calculate $V_2$.
+Because of this you can use the formular $V_2 = V_1 + J^T \cdot \lambda$ with scalar $\lambda$ to calculate $V_2$.
 If you want to move two contact points in contact point normal/tangent-direction then it means you have to push the contactpoints in $J^T$ direction.

 J is a 6 dimensional vector.
 How can it be a 2D-forcedirection?
 To understand this imagin you have the J from the normalconstraint and want to push the anchorpoint from body 1 in $-n_1$-direction and the anchorpoint from body 2 in $n_1$-direction.
 A force, which is applied to a anchorpoint is split into a translation-force and torque: